giacomocavalieri/glam/README.md

 the data structure and call it a day.
 However, the result would hardly be readable for complex data structures.

-On the other hand, hand writing a pretty printing function can be quite difficult (I sure have spent my fair share of time writing those) and error
+On the other hand, handwriting a pretty printing function can be quite difficult (I sure have spent my fair share of time writing those) and
-prone: there's a lot of moving pieces to juggle and its easy for bugs to sneak in.
+error-prone: there are a lot of moving pieces to juggle and it's easy for bugs to sneak in.

-A pretty printing package like glam provides some basic building block to _describe_ the structure of your data and takes care of the heavy lifting of actually finding the best layout to format the data, gracefully handling line limits and indentation.
+A pretty printing package like Glam provides some basic building blocks to _describe_ the structure of your data and takes care of the heavy lifting of actually finding the best layout to format the data, gracefully handling line limits and indentation.